 From intriguing pheasant sausage rolls to coconut-crusted tofu and soy-glazed pork belly bites – and that’s just to start!
 Mains start at just £11.50 and include some more tantalizing dishes such as Swordfish with Borlotti beans & N’duja, a Halloumi Burger, and Jacob’s Ladder of Beef with Carrot purée & Chablis jus.

 Plus, if you’re after something traditionally British, they also serve Beer Battered Cod and Chips for just £14.95 and a traditional English Infused Tea starting at £2.75!

 One of London’s only Burmese restaurants, Lahpet has gained a lot of popularity since it first opened its doors in 2018.

 Featured in TimeOut, Conde Nast and BBC Good Food, the restaurant focuses on the traditional cuisine of Myanmar and then jazzes up its dishes with a contemporary twist.

 Located on Bethnal Green, you might think this type of restaurant would come with a rather hefty price tag.
 But this is one of the other great things about Lahpet is they make it affordable for everyone to dine there.

-Their Lentil Chow Chow and Pork and Mustard Green Curry are both only £12.50 and their Coconut Noodles with Chicken is the same price!
+Their Lentil Chow Chow starts off at £13, their Pork and Mustard Green Curry is only £13.50 and their Coconut Noodles with Chicken is the same price!
 With appetizers and desserts starting at just £3, you can easily have a delicious and affordable meal at Lahpet for under £20.